ninjaframework/ninja/ninja-core/src/site/markdown/documentation/internationalization.md

 Flash scope and i18n translation
 --------------------------------

-The flash scope is available in the template via e.g. ${flash_error}.
+The flash scope is available in the template via e.g. ${flash.error}.
 There is a simple rule regarding i18n:
 If the value of the flash scope key (eg "error") can be found in the messages the translated version is used.
 Otherwise the value is used without any translation.